 Birds can be found all round the year and at all times of the day.
 However there are some times which are more favorable.
 Most birds are quite active in the early morning hours, when they wake up and go out looking for food.
 Since other disturbances are less, these can be observed in their natural behaviors.
 When the sun is high up, it is a good time to catch large predator birds.
 In cold places, going late in the afternoon for birding is also fruitful.

 For most places in India, I recommend early spring time.
 The birds are quite active and the trees are still not covered with dense foliage.
 When the trees get covered with dense foliage, it is hard to spot them.

-(Magpie on roof – I can’t help it if magpies are common in my region and being a big bird they are easily captured by beginners in this field, like me.)
+(Birdie on roof – I can’t help it if these are common in my region and being a big bird they are easily captured by beginners in this field, like me.)